cyrus-and/gdb-dashboard/README.md

 work properly.
 See [#1](https://github.com/cyrus-and/gdb-dashboard/issues/1) for more details/workarounds.

+Make sure that the system locale is configured to use UTF-8, in most cases it already is, otherwise (in case of `UnicodeEncodeError` errors) a simple solution is to export the following environment variable:

+    export LC_CTYPE=C.UTF-8

 On Windows the `windows-curses` Python package is needed in order to obtain the correct terminal size.